bond0707/URL-Shortener/README.md

-## URL Shortener
+# URL Shortener

 This is a simple implementation of a URL Shortener using a HashMap.
-It's made using `python3` and deployed [here ](https://kb-url.streamlit.app/ "URL Shortener")on streamlit cloud.
+It's made using `python3` and deployed on streamlit cloud [here](https://kb-url.streamlit.app/ "URL Shortener").

 ## Installation Guide